TeamRizu/outfox-wiki/content/user-guide/meta/serenity.md

 2. Fill [our online form](https://projectoutfox.com/community-pack-submissions) selecting the option of which you want to submit and any other required information.

-- If you have **music** that follows our **Music guidelines**, then please submit it using [our online form](https://projectoutfox.com/community-pack-submissions), once you submit you have agreed that we have permission to store/share your content with members of our team to organize the selection of future volumes of OutFox Serenity.
+- If you have **music** that follows our **Music guidelines**, then please submit it using [our online form](https://projectoutfox.com/community-pack-submissions), once you submit you have agreed that we have permission to store/share your content with members of our team to organize the selection of future volumes of OutFox Serenity and that the public has permission to Stream/Record and Upload Videos playing Project OutFox with your songs, our channel will upload your song to Project OutFox Youtube Channel and that your song can be featured in arcades, as long as your song is selected.

 - If you want to contribute with charts for:
     - Old volumes ([Volume I](https://github.com/TeamRizu/OutFox-Serenity/tree/main/OutFox%20Serenity%20Volume%201)), you have two options: